 You’re a genius…lol!

 What drives you to write:

 Writing keeps the voices in my head under control, and I enjoy creating strong characters and thinking about their lives.
 I find inspiration and endless fascination people watching.

 Your take on signing with a traditional publisher for your second book:

 It’s difficult, but all publishing is difficult.
 The downside to independent publishing is the stigma attached, because so many people publish without rigorous editing and quality control.
 What is interesting is the double standard applied in the industry – there are some terrible traditionally-published novels, but they don’t seem to attract the same amount of vicious criticism eg: Fifty Shades of Grey.

 I am thrilled to now be signed on a traditional publishing contract with Hawkeye Publishing.
 It’s a whole other environ having a team supporting me and my upcoming release, Hunt for the Virgin Rainbow.

-Find reviews for Hunt for the Virgin Rainbow here.
+Find more information and how to BUY Hunt for the Virgin Rainbow here.

 Find Reviews about the thrilling and entertaining Hunt for the Virgin Rainbow here.